storecore-zz/test.storecore.io/content/documentation/using vamp/v0.9.1/deployments.md

     weight: 40
 ---

-{{< note title="The information on this page is written for Vamp v0.9.1" >}}
+{{< warning title="The information on this page is written for Vamp v0.9.1" >}}

 * Switch to the [latest version of this page](/documentation/using-vamp/deployments).
 * Read the [release notes](/documentation/release-notes/latest) for the latest Vamp release.
-{{< /note >}}
+{{< /warning >}}

 A deployment is a "running" blueprint.
 Over time, new blueprints can be merged with existing deployments or parts of the running blueprint can be removed from it.
 Each deployment can be exported as a blueprint and copy / pasted to another environment, or even to the same environment to function as a clone.

 ## Create a deployment